 Most business processes can be described as a sequence of separate, discrete, events.
 For example, a truck arrives at a warehouse, goes to an unloading gate, unloads, and then departs.
 To simulate this, discrete event modeling is often chosen.

-In discrete event modeling the movement of a train from point A to point B would be modeled with two events, namely a departure event and an arrival event.
-The actual movement of the train would be modeled as a time delay (interval) between the departure and arrival events.
-This doesn't mean however that you can't model the train as moving.
-In fact, with AnyLogic you can produce visually continuous animations for logically discrete events.
+Using discrete event modeling, the movement of a train from point A to point B is modeled with two events, namely a departure and an arrival.
+The actual movement of the train would be modeled as a time delay between the departure and arrival events.
+These events and movement between them can be smoothly animated.

 Discrete event modeling focuses on the processes in a system at a medium level of abstraction.
 Typically, specific physical details, such as car geometry or train acceleration, are not represented.
 Discrete event modeling is widely used in the manufacturing, logistics, and healthcare fields.